Skeptomenos/Keystone/PROJECT_LEARNINGS.md

 - **Learning:** Treating Epilogue as mechanical cleanup ("update docs, archive state") led to shallow learnings and frequent user prompts to "Execute Epilogue."
 - **Mandate:** Epilogue must include reflective thinking (T-RFL phase).
 Learning synthesis requires asking: What worked?
 What didn't?
 What surprised?
 - **Outcome:** Added Phase T-RFL to THINKING_DIRECTIVES.
 Epilogue is now mandatory after feature/design completion.

+---

+## 7. Approval Gates for Eager Models (v4.2)

+### 7.1.
+Explicit Implementation Gates Stop Premature Coding
+- **Learning:** AI models (especially Gemini 2.5 Pro, sometimes Claude Opus) have strong "helpful completion" tendencies.
+After refining a plan, they immediately start coding without waiting for user approval.
+- **Mandate:** Add explicit rule with emphatic formatting: "NO IMPLEMENTATION WITHOUT APPROVAL ⚠️ CRITICAL ⚠️".
+Models must ask "Ready to proceed?" and WAIT for explicit approval.
+- **Outcome:** Added Golden Rule #6 to AGENTS.md with callout: "Models prone to eager execution: This means YOU."

+### 7.2.
+Model-Specific Rules Are Not Feasible in Static Markdown
+- **Learning:** Static markdown files cannot detect which AI model is reading them.
+Conditional rules based on model identity are not technically possible.
+- **Mandate:** Use universal strict rules.
+Designing for the worst case (eager execution) works for all cases.
+The cost of over-constraining a capable model is lower than under-constraining an impulsive one.
+- **Outcome:** Rejected model-specific rules in favor of emphatic universal constraints.

+### 7.3.
+Redundancy is a Feature for Critical Constraints
+- **Learning:** Important rules should appear in multiple files for defense-in-depth.
+If an eager model skips one checkpoint, it may catch another.
+- **Mandate:** For critical constraints like implementation gates, place in AGENTS.md (entry point), THINKING.md (end of design), and EXECUTION.md (pre-implementation).
+Use slightly different wording to avoid being filtered as repetition.
+- **Outcome:** Future work identified to add gates to THINKING.md and EXECUTION.md when anamnesis_starter/ structure is created.